 All permanent easements where public infrastructure has been installed shall be graded and smoothed to allow sufficient access and use for mowing equipment and maintenance vehicles prior to acceptance by the AWWB or the City.
 The permanent easement shall be completely cleared of all trees, brush, boulders, and debris.
 All rocks shall be buried, crushed, or removed from the easement where, in the opinion of the AWWB or the City, they present a hazard for access and use of the easement.
 Typically, no rock shall remain on the ground surface that is larger than a No. 1 stone classification.
-All creek and ditch crossings shall also be made accessible for mowing and maintenance equipment as deemed appropriate by the AWWB and the City.
+All creek and ditch crossings shall also be made accessible for mowing and maintenance equipment as deemed appropriate by the AWWB and the City prior to acceptance of the public infrastructure.